-Before purchasing a composting toilet, be sure that it will work in your location.
+Before purchasing a composting toilet, be sure that it will work in a given location.
 There are two types—self-contained and split/central systems—and while they both break down waste, they work a bit differently and have different requirements.

-A self-contained system consists of a small toilet with a detachable tank and a liquid drain for removing waste.
-Some self-contained systems are portable, which works for camping trips or boat rides, and can be set up in a space where plumbing won’t reach, like a workshop or garage.
+A self-contained compost toilet system consists of a small toilet with a detachable tank and a liquid drain for removing waste.
+Some self-contained systems are portable, which works for camping trips or boat rides and can be set up in a space where plumbing won’t reach, like a workshop or garage.

 Split System or Central System

 Composting toilets that work with split or central systems are similar to a traditional toilet.
-They connect to a system of pipes that take the waste to a central bio-drum, hopper, or tank, which is where composting takes place.
-The hopper churns the waste, allowing it to break down while also venting the odorless gases.
+They connect to a system of pipes that take the waste to a central biodrum, hopper, or tank, which is where composting takes place.
+The hopper churns the waste, allowing it to break down while also venting the odorless gasses.
 When the tank fills, empty it just like a self-contained toilet.

 Composting toilets take up a bit more floor space than a traditional toilet, and they don’t have an additional holding tank to contend with.
-For a tiny home or boat, look for a compact model with a smaller waste tank.
+For a tiny home or boat, look for a compact composting toilet with a smaller waste tank.

-If space for a split-system is available, it might be worth the investment to get the increased holding capacity.
-Areas like garages and cabins sometimes have flexibility for adding a hopper.
+If space for a split system is available, it might be worth the investment to get the increased holding capacity.
+Areas like garages and cabins sometimes have the flexibility for adding a hopper.
 In warmer climates, installing the tank outside is an option.

 Portable vs. Composting

 A portable toilet and a composting one may seem similar, but there are some very significant differences.
 Composting toilets use bacteria to break down human waste.
-They separate liquids from solids, allowing the bacteria to feed upon the organic compounds in each.
+They separate solid and liquid waste, allowing the bacteria to feed upon the organic compounds in each.
 After the composting process, the humanure can fortify a lawn or garden.
-The byproduct of the composting process fertilizes soil and brings nutrients to plants.
+The byproduct of the composting process fertilizes the soil and brings nutrients to plants.

 A portable toilet does nothing of the sort.
-With portable toilets, everything goes into one waste tank where liquids from solids are not separated.
-Even after pouring enzymes and deodorizer down into the tank to break solids down and offset odor, the end product still needs to find its way into a sewer or septic system.
-So while a portable toilet can be handy for camping and boating trips, they may not be the best choice for permanent residences like mobile homes and tiny abodes.
+With portable toilets, everything goes into one waste tank where liquids are not separated from solids.
+Even after pouring enzymes and deodorizers down into the tank to break solids down and offset odor, the end product still needs to find its way into a sewer or septic system.
+So while a portable toilet can be handy for camping and boating trips, it may not be the best choice for permanent residences like mobile homes and tiny abodes.

-When searching for the best composting toilet, how many people will be using it should determine how big of a tank is required.
+When searching for the best composting toilet, the number of people who will be using it should determine how big of a tank is required.
 Manufacturers often break this down by family size and appropriate use.

 Some composting toilets use electricity to power a fan that draws air into the tank and across the waste.
 The air is rich in oxygen to feed the aerobic bacteria breaking down the waste.
 This also exchanges the carbon dioxide created by the bacteria, venting it into the air.
-Many work with a home’s 110V system, while some work with both 110V AC and 12V DC from a car or RV battery.
+Many work with a home’s 110-volt system, while some work with both 110-volt AC and 12-volt DC from a car or RV battery.